velipso/nightmare/docs/midi.md

 MIDI is a protocol for transmitting note and controller information across a serial connection.
 A good mental model is to think of MIDI as the data that comes off a music keyboard *before* being synthesized into sound.
-For example, there is a Note On message, which indicates that a key has been pressed, and a Note Off message when it's released.
+For example, there is a Note On event, which indicates that a key has been pressed, and a Note Off event when it's released.

 The MIDI protocol is designed to be used in real-time -- as the musician is generating events with the keyboard, the data is being transmitted over the wire, which a synthesizer can react to in real-time by outputting sound.

-In order to store a stream of MIDI messages in a file, messages are timestamped.
-This allows a program to "play back" the stream of messages at the correct time.
+In order to store a stream of MIDI events in a file, events are timestamped.
+This allows a program to "play back" the stream of events at the correct time.

-The bulk of the complexity is understanding the messages themselves.
-The MIDI protocol has maintained backwards compatibility, which means it's easy to see the raw bytes that make up a message, but understanding how to unpack and interpret each message is complicated.
+The bulk of the complexity is understanding the events themselves.
+The MIDI protocol has maintained backwards compatibility, which means it's easy to see the raw bytes that make up a event, but understanding how to unpack and interpret each event is complicated.

-General MIDI 2 is an additional layer of requirements on top of the basic MIDI protocol that further specifies the meaning behind messages, and systems/devices claiming to support GM 2 are required to support a minimum feature set.
+General MIDI 2 is an additional layer of requirements on top of the basic MIDI protocol that further specifies the meaning behind events, and systems/devices claiming to support GM 2 are required to support a minimum feature set.

 Chunks